-So far I’ve made three of these ornaments.
-I’m just waiting to finish a few more jars of jam and sauce so that I can get some more lids to make more ornaments.
+So far, I’ve made three of these ornaments.
+I’m just waiting to finish a few more jars of jam and sauce so I can get some more lids to make more ornaments.
 I fancy having a Christmas tree full of these vintage picture ornaments.
-I think I will spray the next lot of jar lids green to add a bit of variety.
+The next lot of jar lids will be sprayed green to add a bit of variety.

-If I used the vintage traditional Chinese patterns on the site with the jar lids I could make Chinese New Year ornaments.
-I even have some tiger drawings on the site which would be appropriate to use.
+I could make Chinese New Year ornaments if I used the vintage traditional Chinese patterns on the site with the jar lids.
+I even have some tiger drawings on the site that would be appropriate.
 Next year is the year of the Tiger in the Chinese animal calendar.

 If you are looking for more upcycled ideas you can find them here.
 And more decoupaging ideas here.

 This is such a great upcycle.
 I love the idea of making ordinary stuff that we all have to make something lovely.

 Thank you, Julie.
 That is my favourite kind of craft, making cool stuff out of rubbish.

 I LOVE ALL OF THE PRINTS YOU SHARE.

 Thank you, there are so many wonderful images out there and I think they should be shared for everyone.